-A video was uploaded this week of an arrest which took place last summer.
+A " target="_blank">video was uploaded this week of an arrest which took place last summer.
 Citizen activists known as the Copwatch Patrol Unit were in Times Square, attempting to exercise their freedoms to film police officers in public, when they came across Officer Michael Ashford.

 According to the caption from the Youtube video, “Roy Beckford, an activist with the group Copwatch Patrol Unit, says that NYPD Officer Michael Ashford arrested him simply for filming him using his personal cellphone on the job, a violation of the NYPD patrol guide.
 Following the arrest, he claims that police deleted the video he had shot from his cellphone.
 The disorderly conduct charge against him was later dropped, and he is now suing for false arrest.”

 Ashford assaulted several of the activists by pushing them, something they cannot do to him, but an action which he clearly did to them, as can be seen in the video.
 Beckford’s unlawful arrest was followed by the unlawful destruction of the video which he’d taken on his phone.